 - An optional context short answer for academic circumstances or hardships

-- High school transcript with all completed coursework
+- High school transcript with all completed coursework, including class rank

 - Honors program supplements if you're applying to Plan II, Turing Scholars, Polymathic, Health Science Scholars, Business Honors, or any of the other named programs.
 Each has its own essays and its own admit rate, often well below 10%.

 Deadlines: October 15 is the early action deadline, with priority consideration for honors programs, scholarships, and on-campus housing.
 December 1 is the regular deadline.
 By national standards, December 1 is early.
 If you're treating UT like a Jan 1 school, you're already behind.
-Honors decisions tend to come in February or March; standard decisions hit by mid-March.
+Early action decisions land by mid-January, and all decisions are out by mid-February.

 UT essays: how to write them

-Topic A asks you to tell your story, the unique opportunities or challenges that shaped who you are.
-The instinct is to write a Common App personal statement.
+The long essay asks you to tell your story, the unique opportunities or challenges that shaped who you are.
+The instinct is to write a soaring, summary-style personal statement.
 Resist it.
-Topic A is closer to a documentary than a memoir.
+The strongest UT essays read closer to a documentary than a memoir.
 Pick a single thread, a real situation with stakes, dialogue, and specifics, and let the reader watch you handle it.
 The goal is not to summarize who you are; it's to show, in one well-chosen episode, how you think and what you're made of.
-If your Topic A could swap names with someone else's and still make sense, it's not specific enough.
+If your essay could swap names with someone else's and still make sense, it's not specific enough.

 Short Answer 1, why this major, is the most important essay in the application for competitive programs, and it is the one most students fumble.
 Generic interest will not survive a CS or McCombs read.
 You need a chain of evidence: how you got into this field, what you've actually built or learned, the questions inside the field that keep pulling you forward, and why UT in particular is where you want to chase those questions.
 Mention specific labs, professors, courses, and opportunities at UT.
 Vague enthusiasm reads as unfocused.

-Short Answer 2, leadership and impact, rewards specifics ruthlessly.
+Short Answer 2, the activity you're most proud of, rewards specifics ruthlessly.
 Don't list.
 Pick one experience, anchor it in time and place, show what you did, and then show the result.
 Use numbers when you have them.
 Quietly demonstrate self-awareness about what you didn't do well and what you'd do differently.

 The optional context short answer is for one thing only: explaining a real disruption to your academic record.
 If your grades dropped because of a family illness, a move, or a documented health issue, use it.
 If nothing went wrong, leave it blank.
 Filling it with throwaway content costs you credibility.